Transfer data from a PostgreSQL RDS instance to ClickHouse®

 1. Create a ClickHouse® cluster using a method of your choice.

-Connect to your cluster and create a database
+Step 1.2.
+Connect to the cluster and create a database

 1. Install the ClickHouse® client.